 “On a hot day, even with the windows open, a parked automobile can become a furnace in no time, and heatstroke can develop, which is potentially fatal.”

 On an 85º day, a car can heat up to 104º within just 10 minutes.
 Within 30 minutes, it can reach almost 120º.
-Check out this chart to see how quickly vehicle temps can rise:
+Check out this chart from the American Veterinary Medical Association (AVMA) to see how quickly vehicle temps can rise:

 If you can’t be in the car with your dog the entire time you’re out, do your pooch a favor and keep him safe by leaving him home.